Old School RuneScape Botting - Different Types Of OSRS Bots

 As such, it is viewed to be a form of cheating in the community.
 Jagex shares this view and botting is not only against the rules but heavily punishable as well.
-You can learn more about the risks of running a bot in our blog post dedicated entirely to this specific topic.
+Learn more about the risks of running a OSRS bot.

-What Can Bots Do?
+What Can OSRS Bots Do?

 The most concerning types of bots are those that are able to perform complicated tasks and with higher efficiency than some players, too.
-Not only can they complete quests, but there are also bots that make OSRS gp by farming Zulrah, Revenants and even completing such tasks as Mage Arena 2.
+Not only can they complete quests, but there are also bots that make OSRS GP by farming Zulrah, Revenants, and even completing such tasks as Mage Arena 2.

-Types of Bots
+Types of RuneScape Bots

 While bots can be categorized differently, e.g. by what tasks they perform or how complicated those tasks are, and that would make up for a huge list, we decided to get to the more technical side of things and discuss the three categories from the technical standpoint.

 Color bot is the most straightforward type of bot.
 In a way, it resembles a human.
 While humans are still smarter, color bot interacts with the game the same way a player does: by using their vision.
-While bots do not exactly have eyes, color bots read the visual information i.e. code that dictates that visual information, to recognize items, locations and everything else.
+While bots do not exactly have eyes, color bots read the visual information i.e. code that dictates that visual information, to recognize items, locations, and everything else.
 This type of bot is considered to be the most primitive of all, not only caught relatively easy by Jagex, but also countered, since it’s enough to change item coloring a bit to trick the bot, while players will not notice any visual change in items’ color at all.

 Injection bot does exactly what the title implies: it injects itself into your OSRS client and reads the code.
 This type of bot is more advanced that the previous color bot.
 First, it can be entrusted with more complicated tasks, meaning that it is harder to notice and is more useful to the botter.
 Second, they are harder to counter: simply changing the color code of an item is not enough to prevent these bots from functioning.
 However, while in the dawn of OSRS they were running rampant for some time, Jagex quickly found a solution.
-They’ve written lines of “fake code” which do nothing in game and players don’t notice them at all.
+They’ve written lines of “fake code” which do nothing in-game and players don’t notice them at all.
 But these lines of fake code are visible to the injection bot and it reads them thoroughly as a dutiful machine it is and this action is registered by Botwatch.
 Such action exposes the bot and guarantees precise blow of the ban hammer on the cheater’s account.